nomelif/Audionodes/README.md

 ### Windows dependencies

 This one's tricky.
-You will need `Visual Studio C++` for compilation (tested on 2017), and a dependency manager for it called [vcpkg](https://github.com/Microsoft/vcpkg).
+You will need `Visual Studio C++` (you only need the [build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)) for compilation (tested on 2017 & 2019), and a dependency manager for it called [vcpkg](https://github.com/Microsoft/vcpkg).

 Assuming Visual Studio is already installed, and that you have a working Git installation.